dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

 - User affinity requires [WS-Trust 1.3 Username/Mixed endpoint](https://technet.microsoft.com/library/adfs2-help-endpoints).
 [Learn more](https://technet.microsoft.com/itpro/powershell/windows/adfs/get-adfsendpoint).
 - Devices purchased from the [Apple School Management](http://school.apple.com) program

->[!NOTE]
->Multifactor authentication (MFA) doesn't work during enrollment on Apple School Manager devices if you have profile properties set to **Use with User Affinity** and you aren't using a Company Portal.
-After enrollment, MFA works as expected on these devices.
-Devices can't prompt users who need to change their password when they first sign in.
-Additionally, users with expired passwords aren't prompted to reset their password during enrollment.
-Users must use a different device to reset the password.

 ## Get an Apple token and assign devices

 Before you can enroll corporate-owned iOS devices with Apple School Manager, you need a token (.p7m) file from Apple.
 This token lets Intune sync information about Apple School Manager-participating devices.
 It also permits Intune to perform enrollment profile uploads to Apple and to assign devices to those profiles.
 While you are in the Apple portal, you can also assign device serial numbers to manage.